-We previously noted that baptism in the New Testament always followed a person giving their life to Christ voluntarily.
 If you were baptized as an infant, you would not have been able to understand what it means to follow Christ or make the choice.
-It was an expression of your parents faith and their love for you.
-However, you could not have chosen that on your own.
-Being baptized now would be a demonstration of your own faith and choice to embrace Christ now.
+It was an expression of your parents’ faith and their love for you.
+Being baptized now would be a demonstration of your own faith and choice to embrace Christ.

 I Was Not Baptized By Immersion...

-Many people coming to Bear Creek from other denomination were baptized by sprinkling or pouring as adults, and were making the decision themselves to follow Christ.
-You may be one of those people and feel like that was a significant event in your life.
-You may even feel like being baptized again would betray that previous experience.
+You may have been baptized by sprinkling or pouring as an adult and made the decision after you chose to follow Christ.
+It was a significant event in your life and you may even feel like being baptized again would betray that previous experience.
 We appreciate that, and we do not want to minimize those feelings.